awsdocs/amazon-workspaces-administration-guide/doc_source/modify-workspaces.md

 You can expand the root and user volumes whether they are encrypted or unencrypted, and you can expand both volumes once in a 6\-hour period\.
 However, you can't increase the size of the root and user volumes at the same time\.
 For more information, see [Limitations for Increasing Volumes](#limitations_increasing_volumes)\.

 **Note**
-When you expand a volume for a WorkSpace, Amazon WorkSpaces automatically extends the volume's partition within Windows or Linux\.
+When you expand a volume for a WorkSpace, Workspaces automatically extends the volume's partition within Windows or Linux\.
 When the process is finished, you must reboot the WorkSpace for the changes to take effect\.

 To ensure that your data is preserved, you cannot decrease the size of the root or user volumes after you launch a WorkSpace\.
 Instead, make sure that you specify the minimum sizes for these volumes when launching a WorkSpace\.
 You can launch a Value, Standard, Performance, Power, or PowerPro WorkSpace with a minimum of 80 GB for the root volume and 10 GB for the user volume\.
 You can launch a Graphics or GraphicsPro WorkSpace with a minimum of 100 GB for the root volume and 100 GB for the user volume\.